Germán Mesa: Coaching career

 After his retirement, Mesa managed Industriales from 2008 to 2011, leading them to a championship in 2010.
 He has also managed in the Nicaraguan Professional Baseball League, winning three titles — two with the Gigantes de Rivas (2016, 2024) and one with the Tigres de Chinandega (2013).

 Mesa managed the El Salvador national team at the 2017 Central American and Bolivarian Games.
 He was a bench coach with the Cuban national team at the 2023 World Baseball Classic, where the team finished fourth.

 On June 18, 2025, the Baseball Federation of Cuba announced that Mesa would manage the Cuban national team at the 2026 World Baseball Classic, replacing Armando Johnson.
 Mesa's selection was controversial, with critics pointing to his opposition to including defectors in National Series tournaments; one commentator described his selection as "possibly the worst thing that has happened to Cuban baseball in its history."
-Mesa was also named Cuba's manager for the 2025 Copa América in Panama.
+Mesa was also named Cuba's manager for the 2025 Copa América in Panama, though the tournament was ultimately cancelled.
+He made his debut as national team manager at the 2026 Serie de las Américas.